openearth/aeolis-python/docs/user/model_setup.rst

 zne.grd (non-erodible Layer)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The ``zne.grd`` file defines the elevation of the hard, non-erodible layer beneath the sand surface.
-The model will not erode sediment below this specified elevation.
+The ``zne.grd`` file defines the elevation of the non-erodible layer beneath the sand surface.
+The model will not erode sediment below this elevation.
 It follows the same dimensions and elevation datum as ``z.grd``.

 veg.grd (vegetation)
 ~~~~~~~~~~~~~~~~~~~~
-The ``veg.grd`` file is an optional grid providing the initial vegetation coverage (density) at each cell.
+The ``veg.grd`` file is an optional grid providing the initial vegetation coverage (density) at each cell (0-1).

 .. _fig-veg-inputs: